andynapoleon/FlexVerseSocialMedia/README.md

 - View a user's feed.
 - Add/Remove a friend.
 - Edit user profile.
-- Create to workout template to share with people.
+- Create a workout template to share with people.
 - Make a post (image, video, attachment, workout template).
 - Delete a post.
 - Like and comment on posts.